 - Has the water heater’s base temperature been changed since it was first installed?
 Water heaters used to have a factory setting of 140°F, which can cause scalding in 5 seconds.
 Some heaters get set entirely too high at 160°F. That temperature will cause third degree burns in a mere second.
 Today, water heaters are factory set to 122.5°F–a much safer temperature!

 - If it has been changed, is it possibly set too low?
 Setting your water temperatures too low isn’t any better than setting it too high.
 Low temperatures, between 90 to 115°F, can encourage the growth of bacteria that could make you or your family sick.
 Temperatures that low need to be avoided.

 To have a safe and comfortable home, your water heater needs to perform at top efficiency.
-Corley is here to help!
+The experienced Greenville plumbers at Corley are here to help!
 Our service professionals pride themselves not only on customer service, but also on their expertise.
 When it comes to water heaters, we’ve got you covered!
 Not only can we provide preventative maintenance and catch small problems before they turn into big ones, we also provide new water heater installations!
 Interested in more information or looking to schedule service?
-Contact us by phone at (864) 661-2408 or contact us online today!
+Give us a call or contact us online today!